 Expectant parents have plenty to worry about without having to handle employers who treat them unfairly or unlawfully.
 It is important to know the laws surrounding employee pregnancies, pregnancy leave, and discrimination against pregnant employees so you can protect yourself in case an employer breaks these laws.
 Read through the following information about California residents’ rights concerning pregnancy leave, and reach out to a qualified Los Angeles pregnancy leave attorney if you think your rights have been violated.

 If you find yourself in such a situation, reach out to the Los Angeles maternity leave attorneys at Mathew & George.
-Our team of employment lawyers maintain a small caseload to ensure every client receives the attention that they deserve.
-We will put the full range of our skill and resources at your disposal, so reach out to our team to set up a free consultation about your pregnancy leave case today.
+Our team of employment lawyers in Los Angeles maintain a small caseload to ensure every client receives the attention that they deserve.
+We will put the full range of our skills and resources at your disposal, so reach out to our team to set up a free consultation about your pregnancy leave case today.

 Your Rights for Pregnancy Leave